elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

 Markdown's growing popularity as the document formatting language of choice in literate programming needs is reflected in the availability of markdown support (in many cases right out of the box without any additional installation!) for popular IDEs and notebook formats such as RStudio, VS Code, Jupyter Notebooksand even GitHub (a code hosting platform for colloboration and version control - if you are unfamiliar with GitHub, don't worry, this will be covered in a following course).

-!!! tip "Basic Markdown _vs._ Markdown Extensions"
+!!! info "Basic Markdown _vs._ Markdown Extensions"

     Markdown's simplicity comes at a cost: there are only a limited amount of formatting effects available to you in **basic** or **native** Markdown.
 However, many applications supporting Markdown e.g. Jupyter Notebooks, R/RStudio,
     GitHub etc. provide thier own [**extensions** of Markdown syntax](https://www.markdownguide.org/extended-syntax/) which let you do more complex formatting with the simplicity of Markdown-like syntax.
 Additionally,